 Next, disable the existing configuration by adding # before the type and address line.

 After that, add the following lines below the commented lines.
-Don’t forget to change xxxx with the port number that we noted down earlier.
+Don’t forget to change xxxx to the port number we noted earlier.

 type proxy